 In the tale of “Cinderella,” a prince goes looking for the woman whose foot fits the shoe.
-For 17-year-old Jeremy* at Family Promise of Beaverton, OR, it was all about finding the shoe to fit the foot.
+For 17-year-old Jeremy* at Family Promise of Greater Washington County, OR, it was all about finding the shoe to fit the foot.

 In addition to providing shelter and stabilization support to the family, Family Promise wanted to help Jeremy replace his old sneakers.
 The problem was, he wore a size 17 shoe, a difficult size to find.